Somatic Reflections on the Qualities That Sustain Embodied Leadership

 Refinement develops through discernment.

-It is the process of listening closely to what is already present and noticing what has completed its role.
-Refinement does not introduce something new.
-It brings attention to what is no longer aligned with the current expression of truth.
+It’s the process of listening closely to what is already present and noticing what has completed its role.
+Refinement doesn’t introduce something new.
+It brings attention to what no longer belongs in your work, your leadership, or the version of yourself you’ve been carrying forward out of habit rather than necessity.

-Refinement is the willingness to let those layers fall away without losing integrity.
+Refinement is the willingness to let those layers fall away without believing you’re losing something that still belongs to you, but no longer does.

 Embodied Meaning

-In the body, refinement often feels like a subtle clarity.
+In the body, refinement feels like relief after a release.

 Somatic Noticing

-• What am I maintaining out of habit rather than relevance?
+• What are you maintaining out of habit rather than because it still fits?

-• What would remain if unnecessary layers were released?
+• What would remain if you released the layers that no longer belong?

 Point of Remembrance